HclX/WyzeHacks/README.md

 6. Automatically archive the recordings.

 # Release notes
+## 0.5.02:
+* Adding a "init" method for all support models to better persist the hack across updates.

 ## 0.5.01:
 * Auto update and auto config are now checked every minute.
 * Fixing config update mechanism.